-Logic: the process of making decisions Iteration: having ideas and making mistakes, over and over
+Logic: The process of making decisions Iteration: Having ideas and making mistakes, over and over

 - 1. Students will generate ideas for game elements and design solutions. - 2.
 Students will test solutions and design improvements. - 3.
 Students will recognize that some ideas take more than an hour to implement. - 4.
-Students will be able to define the 5 Core Coding Concepts and give examples of their use. - Students will recognize the programming convention of 1=True, 0=False.
+Students will be able to define the 5 Core Coding Concepts and give examples of their uses. - Students will recognize the programming convention of 1=True, 0=False. - 1 iPad or iPhone per student, or 1 device per - 2 students, for pair programming - Video available on YouTube:

-- 1 iPad per student, or 1 iPad per 2 students, for pair programming http://hop.sc/escapetheroomvideo http://hop.sc/escapetheroomproject
+http://hop.sc/EscapeTheRoomVideo